 - The 13.3Z, 1913 – this single push-piece featured a 30-minute instantaneous counter, accurate to within one-fifth of a second.

-Cartier is just starting to enter in the antique category, with perhaps its most famous model having recently turned 100 years old in 2017.
-For a valuable Cartier watch, look out for:
+Cartier is just starting to enter the antique category, with perhaps its most famous model turning 100 years old in 2017.
+For a valuable Cartier watch, look out for the following:

 - The Santos, 1904 – while this did not go on sale until 1911, it was created seven years earlier as a gift to Brazilian aviator Alberto Santos-Dumont.